-Two years after Northside flood, 'we just want it to be over'
+Two years after Northside flooding, 'we just want it to be over'

 For Collins, she’s still waiting on a settlement to address the cost of mold remediation and restoration.
 A quote from consulting company UN4CN estimated the cost at $147,150.75.

-According to emails obtained through a public records request, MSD has offered to pay half of that at $73,575.38.
-The sewer district said it would consider paying more if Collins let a third party vendor inspect the house.
+According to emails obtained through a public records request, MSD has offered to pay half of that: $73,575.38.
+The sewer district said it would consider paying more if Collins let a third-party vendor inspect the house.
 Her attorney and MSD’s attorney have not agreed on the terms of that inspection.

 The cost estimate by UN4CN for mold remediation and restoration of Blanken’s home is $252,441.51.
 Again, MSD offered to pay half without the vendor inspection.
-Instead, MSD has agreed to purchase Blanken’s home for cost of $169,000.
-That agreement was made in March, however Blanken said she still hasn’t received the check.
+Instead, MSD has agreed to purchase Blanken’s home for a cost of $169,000.
+That agreement was made in March; however, Blanken said she still hasn’t received the check.

 “We are extremely angry that we had to go through this," Blanken said.
-"We are taxpayers, this is taxpayer money.
+"We are taxpayers; this is taxpayer money.
 We’re just asking for our rightful money back.
-They just have been so callous in dealing, they just don’t care that they’re ruining people’s lives."
+They just have been so callous in dealing.
+They just don’t care that they’re ruining people’s lives."

 Christy was unable to discuss the specifics of the claims because attorneys are involved.
-But, she did explain that these claims are not being paid out by the city’s sewer-back up program because the issue wasn’t a sewer back up problem.
+But she did explain that these claims are not being paid out by the city’s sewer backup program because the issue wasn’t a sewer backup problem.
 Instead, they’re being handled through a damage claim process, which has less stringent protocols in place.

-An attorney representing Blanken, Collins and others who have already settled with MSD created a protocol for the Northside claims called the “Expedited Northside MSD Claim Protocol.”
+Dave Altman, an attorney representing Blanken, Collins and others who have already settled with MSD, created a protocol for the Northside claims: the “Expedited Northside MSD Claim Protocol.”
 It was signed by an attorney for the city, county and Northside residents in October of 2019.

 The protocol states that, “The City will use best efforts to provide a good faith written settlement offer within 14 days after receipt of the claim.”

+Altman said the sewer district has never questioned any itemized lines in the remediation and restoration claims submitted on behalf of his clients.

+“We had no reason to understand why (the Metropolitan Sewer District) did not pay what was requested,” he said.

-When asked why claims are still not settled, Christy said, “It is our job to make sure we are being responsible with these public rate payer dollars.
+When asked why claims are still not settled, Christy said, “It is our job to make sure we are being responsible with these public ratepayer dollars.
 And therefore we have to evaluate the claims and evaluate the documentation that is provided to this to make sure we’re paying for damages that were caused during the flooding event.”

 She also said, “It’s not always about the dollar amount.
 It’s just about the subject matter and what happened.
 It does get complicated when attorneys are involved.”